 Beyond the mere collection of our personal information, various data points can be analyzed together using sophisticated algorithms to produce a profile of our activities and to predict our preferences, our health, our attitudes and our lifestyles.
+For example, it is reported that on-line sellers, using profile data, can set an individualized price for each buyer close to the maximum they would pay for the product.
 The personal data collected for a particular transaction, when accumulated from all transactions, becomes a valuable business asset that can be sold for use for other purposes.
 Some business models provide goods or services for free or for less cost by relying on the sale of personal data as a primary revenue stream.

 The objective of the drafting committee is to produce a uniform act to regulate the collection, retention, and use of personal data in order to recognize people's interests in the personal data collected and used by companies.
 In the European Union, the General Data Protection Regulation came into effect in 2018 and provides significant rights for data subjects, including the right to know what data about them was being collected and the purpose for the collection, the right to approve or disapprove of the use of their data, the right to correct inaccurate data, and the right to have the data deleted when no longer necessary for the purpose for which it was originally provided.
 The GDPR sparked interest in such legislation in the United States, both to benefit consumers and to establish more uniform global rules for handling personal data.
-California has adopted a significant regulatory regime known as the California Consumer Privacy Act (CCPA) which came into effect in January 2020.
+California has adopted a comprehensive regulatory regime known as the California Consumer Privacy Act (CCPA) which came into effect in January 2020.
+An initiative measure is on the California ballot in November that would expand the regulatory structure over use of personal data.
 Other states have considered similar proposals.
+No comprehensive statute has been adopted although some specific privacy related measures have been enacted.
+For example, Illinois has a statute regulating biometric data and Vermont has a statute requiring registration of data brokers.
 While several proposals have been introduced in Congress, it does not appear that they will be adopted anytime soon.